cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `port_range`
     Port number used by this forwarding rule.
-If packets are redirected to HTTP proxy, then possible values are 80 and 8080, in case of HTTPS proxy the only accepted value is 443.
+If packets are redirected to an HTTP proxy, possible values are 80 and 8080.
+In the case of an HTTPS proxy, the only acceptable value is 443.

     *type:* string
     *default:* 80
   * `additional_settings`
-    Additional setting for ssl certificate
+    Additional setting for the SSL certificate.

     *default:* {}
   * `name`
     Optional global forwarding rule name.
-By default it will be global forwarding rule id.
+By default it will be the global forwarding rule ID.

     *type:* string
     *default:*
   * `target_proxy`
-    URL of a target proxy (http or https) that will receive traffic coming from specified IP address.
+    URL of a target proxy (HTTP or HTTPS) that will receive traffic coming from a specified IP address.

     *type:* string
     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `ip_address`
     IP address associated with this forwarding rule.
-This address should be reserved earlier.
+This address must be reserved earlier.

     *type:* string
     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False